 Education support volunteers

 We are looking for a volunteer who can support the running of our school speakers programme.
 Our school speakers visits schools around the country to talk to students about humanism.
 We need somebody who can help carry out some of the key processes to ensure the smooth running of the service.
-These include communication with school speakers, regional coordinators and teachers, and logging information about visits.
-You’ll need to be able to work with a CRM database is desirable, but not essential as basic training will be provided.
+These include communication with school speakers and teachers, and logging information about visits.
+Experience with a CRM database is desirable, but not essential as basic training will be provided.
 The work will require approx. 3 hours per week.
 If you’d like to help, please send an email with your CV to the Director of Understanding Humanism on email@example.com.

 Transcribing and Proofreading Volunteer

 If you have transcribing or proofreading skills, we’d love to hear from you as we are always looking for support with the creation of our education resources.
 Please contact the Education Coordinator on firstname.lastname@example.org.

 Education resources, research, and general support

 The education of young people about humanism, as an example of a non-religious approach to life’s big questions, is as important as ever.
 We are also always on the look out for those with experience of working in education and with good subject knowledge about humanism who can support us with the creation of teaching resources for schools.
 There are also a number of research projects we are looking for support with to assess the needs of teachers and schools and to help us to ensure we are best supporting them.
 And we are always on the look out for administration support.
 If these are areas you feel you can support us with, please send an an email with your CV to the Director of Understanding Humanism on email@example.com.

 Communications and social media volunteer